MikeiLL/obliteration.com/_posts/2021-10-09-squamous-cells.md

 ---

 <!-- wp:paragraph -->
 <p>A cancer diagnosis is good as any reason for a post.
-Meeting ontologist on Monday.
+Meeting oncologist on Monday.
 All the love and advice arrive, mostly very welcome.
 What an amazing community.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->